 ActionAid began operating in Afghanistan in 2002, joining the international effort to help people affected by war, drought and poverty.
-Recent progress towards political and economic stability has been made in Afghanistan, but the country remains extremely poor.
-In 2009 it was officially the world’s poorest country according to the UN Human Development Report.
+Conflict has made life in Afghanistan extremely hard.
+In 2013, it was rated one of the 10 poorest countries in the world by the UN .

 Women's rights in Afghanistan

 Under Taliban rule, girls were forbidden to attend school.
-Last year ActionAid helped 90 girls from the Murdian district pass their final exams – a huge achievement in a region where previously no girl had ever attended school.
+Nine out of ten girls over the age of 15 cannot read or write.
+Working with the community, ActionAid helped 90 girls from the Murdian district pass their final exams – a huge achievement in a region where no girl had ever attended school before.

 Sponsoring provides education for war-affected children and ex-child soldiers in the north and centre of the country, and for children in rural villages.
 We are developing youth clubs as a space where children can socialise and have fun.